 Q: Why did you begin your work with snowpack modelling in the Northwest Territories?

 A: This is a love story.
-I was in England studying remote sensing and land surface modeling.
+I was in England studying remote sensing and land surface modelling.
 I was working on satellite imaging to improve irrigation, when I received an email from the Université de Sherbrooke to ask if I wanted to work on snow modelling.
 I went to do the work and surprisingly I found that I love snow.
 While snowshoeing near the university in snow, through the forest, I decided: "That’s it, I’m going to work in snow."

 Ally Toure works with Professor Philip Marsh, Canada Research Chair in Cold Regions Water Science.